isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-mos-desmond-tan.md

 20 While local farms ramp up production to contribute to our 30 by 30 goal, it is critical that Singaporeans play a part by supporting local produce.
 Strengthening Singapore&#39;s food security is a whole-of-nation effort and without strong local demand, our farmers would find it hard to sustain a high level of production.

-21 With your permission Mr Chairman, may I display a slide on the LCD screens.
-To help Singaporeans better identify local produce, SFA launched a set of 3 logos to integrate branding for local produce in Feb 2022.
-These are the updated SG Fresh Produce logo to identify local farms (1 -star), and logos to differentiate farms certified under the Good Agricultural Practice scheme for quality assurance (2 stars), and Clean &amp; Green scheme for sustainable production (3 stars).
+21 To help Singaporeans better identify local produce, SFA launched a set of three logos to integrate branding for local produce in February 2022.
+These are the updated SG Fresh Produce logo to identify local farms (1 star), and logos to differentiate farms certified under the Good Agricultural Practice scheme for quality assurance (2 stars), and Clean & Green scheme for sustainable production (3 stars).

 22 By choosing local produce, everyone can contribute to our food security.
 Whether you are buying groceries for your family, or for your restaurant, choosing local produce supports local farmers, helping them not just survive but to flourish by becoming more productive and sustainable.
 Please, let me remind everybody to support our local produce!